bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_step mount the motors %}
 Push the four motors into the motor mounts.
 You will need some force to insert them.
-If it is difficult doing it as in the video try putting the motor can towards an table edge and press on the mount, however don’t press on the motor axis while inserting them as it might damage the motor.
+If it is difficult doing it as in the video try putting the motor can towards a table edge and press on the mount, however don’t press on the motor axis while inserting them as it might damage the motor.
 The motor should be inserted all the way to the stop in the mount.
 {% vine Or3YpMHuXmd %}
 {% endsi_step %}

 {% si_step attach the twisted wire %}
 Attach the twisted wire into the two small “hooks” that are underneath the motor mount.
 {% vine Or3LaJrMMbj %}
 {% endsi_step %}

 {% si_step insert the motor %}